Mike-Honey/hackathons/CSDC/README.md

 https://www.symptomchallenge.org/

-This challenge is quite broad - this solution is focussed on the non-US dataset of survey data produced by University of Maryland (UMD).
+This challenge is broad - this solution is focussed on the non-US dataset of survey data produced by University of Maryland (UMD).

 This solution combines a python script to download the dataset (large CSV files or complex API calls), and a Power BI dataset and report for data transformation and analysis.